 We’re happy you found us, and hope you will find what you are looking for, whether it’s training tips, information on specific issues, good resources or are just hoping to see some well-loved pit bulls!

 Your Pit Bull and You is committed to a few things: highlighting pit bulls in the most positive light, promoting humane, reward-based training and paying it forward.
-Pit bulls don’t need a heavier hand, they don’t need harsh punishments to learn.
-If we want the world to see them the way we do, we owe it to them to train them in a way that is proven to be the most effective and reliable.
-Call it reward-based, positive reinforcement based, force-free, whatever you will.
 Your Pit Bull and You only endorses training methods that do not involve pain, fear, startle or shock.

-Your Pit Bull and You is an organization that creates and shares quality training content and educational messages and one in which donations for specific fundraisers, like our 2014 calendar contest, are used to help others fulfill their missions.
-Through our calendar contest we raised funds for Muttville Senior Dog Rescue and are thrilled to be able to contribute to such a worthy cause.
+Your Pit Bull and You is an organization that creates and shares quality training content and educational messages and one in which donations for specific fundraisers are used to help others fulfill their missions.
 The missions of the organizations we support must include having made the same commitment to training dogs (of whatever type) in a humane manner, using science-based methods, which just happen to come with a wonderful side dish of compassion.

 We hope you’ll come along for the ride and continue to grow with us.
-Over the past year, we have heard so many of your stories, and shared your setbacks and triumphs.
-It’s been simply amazing to see so many of you come so far with your dogs, whether they are Pit Bulls, Pomeranians or Poodles!
-We are honored to share our expertise and experience and are thrilled to see the impact “The Little Page That Could” has had for so many of you.
+Since we started in March 2013, we have heard so many of your stories, and shared your setbacks and triumphs.
 Our promise to you is to continue to show pit bulls in only the most positive light, to promote the use of humane training methods and to always pay it forward.

 Growing Up Gomez